-Table 2.
+Table 3.
 Plausible theoretical recombinants of GMO and wild-type AdVs

-Recombinant region Resultant recombinant Outcome Likelihood E1 Replication competent GMO without E3 gene Replication incompetent AdV with VapA coding region Replication competent GMO that is still less immuno evasive than WT AdV Replication incompetent AdV expressing VapA Unlikely

-E3 Replication incompetent GMO with E3 gene Replication competent AdV without E3 Replication incompetent GMO with modified immuno-evasive properties Replication competent AdV without immuno-evasive properties (a WT AdV unable to evade the host immune system) Capsid genes (hexon, penton and fibre) Replication incompetent GMO with different hexon, penton or fibre.
-Replication competent AdV without VapA but with different (hexon, penton or fibre) Altered tropism and host range of GMO Altered tropism and host range of AdV

-- 187. As depicted in the table above, there are several possible recombination scenarios which might result from an event including the GMO and a WT-AdV.
+186. As depicted in the table above, there are several possible recombination scenarios which might result from an event including the GMO and a WT-AdV.
 The GMO could potentially regain its E1 region and become replication competent.
 It would still however, be unable to evade the host immune system and trigger its dissemination as it would not have the E3 region.
-It would also still express the VapA protein which would aid in host immune recognition. - 188.
-Alternatively, the GMO could regain its E3 region and therefore its immuno-evasive properties but remain replication incompetent due to still lacking the E1 region.
+It would also still express the VapA protein which would aid in host immune recognition.

+187. Alternatively, the GMO could regain its E3 region and therefore its immuno-evasive properties but remain replication incompetent due to still lacking the E1 region.
 The recombinant virus would not be able to replicate and would eventually be cleared by the immune system of the host.
-As an HAdV, the recombinant virus is not expected to cause disease in birds and animals. - 189.
-There is also a possibility that a recombination event would result in the WT AdV acquiring the transgene VapA.
+As an HAdV, the recombinant virus is not expected to cause disease in birds and animals.

+188. There is also a possibility that a recombination event would result in the WT AdV acquiring the transgene VapA.
 Should this to occur, the novel AdV would likely be very vulnerable to immune attack from its host as VapA is an immunodominant antigen.
 This would likely result in rapid clearance of the virus.
-Additionally, the applicant has indicated that bioinformatic analysis shows that the GMO genomic regions 1kb upstream and downstream of the transgene share no homology with EAdV-1, the virus most likely to co-occur with the GMO. - 190.
-As discussed in Chapter 1, recombination in in HAdV-C, occurs most frequently in the E1 and E4 regions.
+Additionally, the applicant has indicated that bioinformatic analysis shows that the GMO genomic regions 1kb upstream and downstream of the transgene share no homology with EAdV-1, the virus most likely to co-occur with the GMO.

+189. As discussed in Chapter 1, recombination in HAdV-C, occurs most frequently in the E1 and E4 regions.
 The likelihood of homologous recombination at the hexon, penton and fibre regions of AdV, resulting in the GMO with an altered cell tropism is very low.
-In the event of recombination, the resulting AdV would remain replication incompetent. - 191.
-As discussed in Risk Scenario 1, and earlier in this risk scenario, AdVs are prevalent in respiratory, gastrointestinal or ocular tissue and are unlikely to be commonly present in subcutaneous/skin cells in the case of a needle stick injury during administration.
+In the event of recombination, the resulting AdV would remain replication incompetent.

+190. As discussed in Risk Scenario 1, and earlier in this risk scenario, AdVs are prevalent in respiratory, gastrointestinal or ocular tissue and are unlikely to be commonly present in subcutaneous/skin cells in the case of a needle stick injury during administration.
 Furthermore, viruses typically need to both be in a replicative phase to recombine, the GMO in this case is replication incompetent.
 This would limit the possibility of a recombination event even if a co-infection of the same cell type did occur.
 Exposure to the GMO by people via inhalation or contact with mucus membranes is plausible but the likelihood is limited by the proposed work practices including PPE and staff training.

-- 192. In order for a full reversion into a virus with comparable virulence to the wild type, multiple recombination events would need to occur to the GMO, likely over several distinct events, restoring both the E1 and E3 regions.
+191. In order for a full reversion into a virus with comparable virulence to the wild type, multiple recombination events would need to occur to the GMO, likely over several distinct events, restoring both the E1 and E3 regions.
 This is highly unlikely.
-If this were to occur, the resultant virus is unlikely to be more pathogenic than a wild type, as the expression of VapA would enhance the host's immune response to the virus, and aid in its clearance. - 193.
-Finally, there is a high seroprevalence of AdVs in both humans and horses, and these two species have interacted extensively for centuries.
+If this were to occur, the resultant virus is unlikely to be more pathogenic than a wild type, as the expression of VapA would enhance the host's immune response to the virus, and aid in its clearance.

+192. Finally, there is a high seroprevalence of AdVs in both humans and horses, and these two species have interacted extensively for centuries.
 Despite this, there have been no reports of recombinant human and horse adenoviruses to date.